This page describes the TNR hardware (as much as I know).

 Finding a compiler/disassembler/assembler for this however is hard.
 Toshiba sell a commercial one, but it is expensive (~500 €).

 For disassemblers, by an amazing coincidence, this is the same processor as used on the Neo Geo Pocket Color, a hand held video game console made by the now defunct SNK.
 Like many retro games, this has a bit of a emulator community, and I found that the Neopop emulator code included a TLCS disassembler.
 Also, github hosts a python based TLCS 900 disassembler from user Victorious3.

 The commercial IDA disassembler from Hex-Rays also includes support for the TLCS-900, I believe as a module that you need to compile using the IDA SDK.

 I am reassembling using the excellent Macro Assembler AS.
 When I couldn’t get binary-identical reassembly for the 2.10 branch, Alfred - the developer of the assembler - made some specific enhancements to AS which enabled me to generate identical code, so much thanks to him.

-I can find very little information on this device.
-It is used in some Yamaha synths contemporaneous with the TNR; scroll down to find the SWL01.
-This is essentially a second CPU.
 The TLCS-900 and SWL-01 communicate over the address and data bus, the SWL-01 is memory mapped into the TLCS-900 address space.
-However, the Flash memory used for storing the instruments, and user samples, is only accessible by the SWL; updating the user samples involves the TLCS-900 messaging the SWL, which then writes to its Flash memory - this is why updating user samples takes so long.
+However, the Flash memory, used for storing the instruments and user samples, is only accessible by the SWL; updating the user samples involves the TLCS-900 messaging the SWL, which then writes to its Flash memory - this is why updating user samples takes so long.

 LCD Module : WG12232D-YGH